 Love and light,

-PS: I felt very lucky when I found out that the Hindi word for snail is ‘ghenga’, because I learned yoga at the riverbanks of the Ganga, wich sounds almost the same!
+PS: I felt very lucky when I found out that the Hindi word for snail is ‘ghenga’, because I learned yoga at the riverbanks of the Ganga, which sounds almost the same!
 Also my dear friend Lotte (with whom I builded this website and travelled trough Australia) and I love snails from a very early age, and for she is my first student, the name ‘ghengasyoga’ hopefully makes as much sense to you as it does to me.

 My name is Leila van Wetten (1993).
-I live in Amsterdam and work as a writer, performer and a yoga-teacher.
+I live in Amsterdam and work as a writer, theatremaker, performer and a yoga-teacher.
 At the Vinyasa Yoga Acadamy in Rishikesh (India) I completed a 200 hours yoga teacher training (YTT).